jsenv/core/readme.md

 ## jsenv.config.mjs

-Jsenv codebase usually puts configuration in a top level file named _jsenv.config.mjs_.
+We recommend to put configuration in a top level file named _jsenv.config.mjs_ like the one below:

-It's recommended to use the following _jsenv.config.mjs_

 ```js
 /*